 There is a huge number of unique test configurations (98 at the time of writing), running them all will take a long time.
 All valid configurations can be found in tox.ini.
 To test against a few of them, invoke tox with the -e flag:

 This will run the tests on Python 3.3/Django 1.7/PostgeSQL and Python 2.7/Django 1.5/SQLite.

 The tox and Travis CI configuration is generated by the script generate_configurations.py in the root directory.
 To add tests for a new Python or Django version, simply update the script and run it to regenerate the configuration files.

 Measuring test coverage¶

-Some of tests are executed in subprocesses.
+Some of the tests are executed in subprocesses.
 Because of that regular coverage measurements (using pytest-cov plugin) are not reliable.

 You’ll also need mysql and postgres databases.
-There are predefined settings for each database in tests directory.
+There are predefined settings for each database in the tests directory.
 You may want to modify these files but please don’t include them in your pull requests.